Rguillermo21/COVID19Dashboard/README.md

 Some of the defined spatial boreders are highly contested and some of the borders have even changed since the spatial polygons were initially created.
 Additionally, because some border disputes are still on-going and are unstable, the borders provided in this map may not accurately reflect the evolving geo-political landscape.

 Various graphs are provided in the bottom-right of the dashbaord and are collapsible.
-The graphs, tables, and indicators are continuously updated to reflect the user selection for a specific time-period.
-The map can also be animated
+The graphs, tables, and indicators are continuously updated to reflect the user selection for a specific time-period by the date range slider on the bottom-left.
+The map can be animated via the play button beside the slider and will update the chloropeth map and corresponding indicators and graphs to show how COVID cases have globally evolved through time.